btam-ny/EV-Bets-NBA/README.md

 NBA Prop Odds Expected Value

-Pulls in prop odds from bookmakers, last 10 day stats to calculate if a current prop is positive or negative EV (expected value)
+Pulls in prop odds from bookmakers and historical stats to calculate if a current prop has positive or negative EV (expected value)
-Uses linear regression to predict the outcome of a players stats based on opposing teams defensive efficiency
+Uses linear regression to predict the outcome of a players stats based on opposing teams defensive efficiency.
+Uses this predicted stat outcome to determine if a bookmakers lines have a positive or negative EV.

 - Tools
     - Python: Used to pull data from APIs, cleaning, calculations and organizing dataframes